-The DePauw University School of Music presents over 150 events annually.
-These events range from major productions to performances in the concert hall, and from guest artists to student recitals.
+The DePauw University School of Music presents over 150 events annually, ranging from major guest artists to student recitals, and main-stage productions and performances in the concert hall to the Downtown Farmers' Market.

-Innovative performances are quickly becoming the coin of the realm in the School of Music.
-Whether inviting the audience to sit on stage, dance or even lie down during a performance, performing without a conductor, performing with video projection, or presenting "shuffle" concerts as if heard on an iPod, the performance styles of DePauw ensembles is innovative and widely varied.
+Innovative performance is quickly becoming the coin of the realm in the School of Music.
+Whether inviting the audience to sit on stage, dance or even lie down, performing without a conductor, performing with video projection, or presenting "shuffle" concerts as if heard on an iPod, the production style of DePauw ensembles is innovative and widely varied.

 @DePauwMusic on Twitter

 Our Faculty Woodwind Quintet performs tonight at 7:30 in Thompson Recital Hall.
 They are bound to blow us away! #Windsx58 days ago

 Faculty Woodwind Ensemble performs the music of Barber, Heiden, Arnold and Poulenc tonight (10/16) at 7:30PM in Thompson. #DPUFacultyQuintet8 days ago